Vadimka19/learntrek/README.md

-Hi, I'm a Vadimka!..If you red it, you knew me now!:)
+Hi, I'm a Vadimka!..If you read it, you recognized me now!:)
 Nice to meet you!